-Policy No. 3357:15-19-08 Page 1 of 4 Effective: 06/03/2010 Revised: 03/16/2015 Revised: 06/05/2017 Revised: 06/04/2018 Revised: 06/07/2021 Revised: 06/06/2022 Revised: 06/05/2023
+Effective: 06/03/2010 Revised: 03/16/2015 Revised: 06/05/2017 Revised: 06/04/2018 Revised: 06/07/2021 Revised: 06/06/2022 Revised: 06/05/2023 Revised: 11/06/2024

-If a student has reason to believe that he or she has been unfairly treated and wishes to file a complaint against Stark State College, another student, and/or an employee, that student may bring forward a complaint.
+If a student has reason to believe that they have been unfairly treated and wishes to file a complaint against Stark State College, another student, and/or an employee, that student may bring forward a complaint.

-- A. Initiating a Complaint Based on Civil Rights Discrimination - a.
+- A. Initiating a Complaint Based on Civil Rights Discrimination - 1.
 Stark State College is committed to equal opportunity for all and does not discriminate on the basis of race, color, religion, sex, gender, national origin (ancestry), military status (past, present, or future), status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, status as a nursing mother, status as a foster parent, disability, age (40 years or older), genetic information, sexual orientation, gender identity, or gender expression.
-Any student who has a complaint of civil rights discrimination against Stark State College and/or any of the College's faculty, staff, students, or administrators should follow the procedures for initiating a complaint based on civil rights discrimination. - b.
+Any student who has a complaint of civil rights discrimination against Stark State College and/or any of the College's faculty, staff, students, or administrators should follow the procedures for initiating a complaint based on civil rights discrimination. - 2.
 Any student initiating a complaint based on civil rights discrimination should understand the serious nature of such an allegation and not enter into the complaint without due consideration.
 The student will be responsible for providing correct information and cooperating with any investigation resulting from the complaint.
-Prior to filing a formal written complaint, the student is encouraged to make a reasonable effort to resolve the problem informally.
-The student should make a reasonable effort to discuss the complaint with the employee/student.
-All reasonable efforts should be made to resolve the problem at this level if possible. - (1) If the student is not satisfied with the results of the informal meeting, the student then has seven (7) calendar days from the informal meeting, or if the student elects not to informally resolve the problem, 180 calendar days from the date of the occurrence to present a formal written complaint regarding civil rights.
+Prior to filing a formal written complaint, the student is encouraged to make a reasonable effort to resolve the problem informally by discussing the complaint with the employee/student.
+All reasonable efforts should be made to resolve the problem at this level if possible. - a) If the student is not satisfied with the results of the informal meeting, the student then has seven (7) calendar days from the informal meeting, or if the student elects not to informally resolve the problem, 180 calendar days from the date of the occurrence to present a formal written complaint regarding civil rights.
 The student may submit a formal, written complaint by mail, facsimile, or email by using the Stark State College Student Civil Rights Discrimination Complaint Form which is available on mySSC, in the Office of Judicial Affairs, and in the Provost's Office.
-The written complaint should include details from the informal meeting, a specific description of the problem, the reason(s) the student believes his or her rights have been violated, and a proposed action. - (2) Students wishing to file a formal complaint regarding civil rights will present his or her formal complaint directly to the Coordinator of Civil Rights Compliance, which is the Dean of Learning and Engagement.
-The Dean of Learning and Engagement may be contacted at Stark State College; Office S100; 6200 Frank Avenue NW; North Canton, OH 44720; phone (330) 494-
+The written complaint should include details from the informal meeting, a specific description of the problem, the reason(s) the student believes their rights have been violated, and a proposed action. - b) Students wishing to file a formal complaint regarding civil rights will present their formal complaint directly to the Coordinator of Civil Rights Compliance, which is the Dean of Learning and Engagement.
+The Dean of Learning and Engagement may be contacted at Stark State College; Office S100; 6200 Frank

-6170, X4817.
+Avenue NW; North Canton, OH 44720; phone (330) 494-6170, X4817.
 The student will request and complete the Stark State College Student Civil Rights Discrimination Complaint Form.
 The Dean of Learning and Engagement will complete the intake process with the student, inform the student of the procedures and processes in filing the complaint, and contact the appropriate office for further investigation if warranted.